dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 >Lifeboats.
 That's the first thing you see when you rush up the narrow stairway.
 You'd seen them from the _Main Deck_, but now that you're up here... you didn't realize there were so many.
 All the lifeboats create lots of nooks and crannys for anyone looking for a bit of privacy.

+Immediately after the murder...

+>

 ###Main Deck, Fore

 >The fore of the _Main Deck_ is dominated by the jib crane, currently locked down for travel.
 You saw this crane working relentlessly when the _Cattaro_ was loading back in _Durban_.

->A rail keeps passengers and crew from going overboard, but there's also a rail surrounding the _Hold_ doors, which cover the cargo stored below.
+>A rail keeps passengers and crew from going overboard, and another rail surrounds the _Hold_ doors, which cover the cargo stored below.

 ###Main Deck, Aft

->The
+>The _Cattaro_ is using the aft section of the _Main Deck_ as supplamental cargo storage.
+Crates are lashed to the deck in short stacks.

+>A pair of anchors&mdash;starboard and port&mdash;are stowed here as well.

 ###Galley

+>Low tables and benches are bolted to the floor in this long, narrow room.
+At the far end of the room is a compact kitchen with a sink, one large burner, and a small square of counter space.

+>Nobody's going to prepare a five-course meal in this kitchen, but it's perfectly serviceable for making large pots of hearty stew or porridge, which, in your experience, is exactly what the cook does every day.

 ###Cabins

+>

 ###Hold

+>

+Smashed crate...

+>

 ###Engine Room

+>